DeimosMH/DCH_CppPrimerPlus/docs/reviews.md

 <!-- -------------------------------------------- -->

 <details><summary>
-3. What is the relationship between an object and a class?</br></br>
+03. What is the relationship between an object and a class?</br></br>

 </summary>

 Class is used for creating object and defining its behaviour.
-We can use object on operate on it in accordance to the methods defined in class.
+We can use object on operate on it in accordance to the methods defined in class.</br></br>

-A class defines a type, including how it can be used.An object is a variable or another data object, such as that produced by new, which is created and used according to the class definition.The relationship between a class and an object is the same as that between a standard type and a variable of that type
+A class defines a type, including how it can be used.
+An object is a variable or another data object, such as that produced by new, which is created and used according to the class definition.
+The relationship between a class and an object is the same as that between a standard type and a variable of that type

 </details>